 Tree-lined stretch of the Glacial Drumlin State Trail

-Moraine: unconsolidated debris (sediment and rock) left behind by a moving glacier.
+Moraine: A moraine is unnconsolidated debris (sediment and rock) left behind by a moving glacier.
 Moraines form on the sides or the foot of moving glacial ice.
 From a distance, moraines appear as large, broadly shaped, elongated ridges.

-Drumlin: an teardrop-shaped, elongated hill of glacial sediment formed by the movement of an ice sheet, oriented in the direction of ice flow.
-The teardrop-shaped features you see dotting the landscape along the trail near Helenville in the USGS topographic map below are glacial drumlins.
-Drumlins often occur in clusters, also known as Drumlin swarms.
+Drumlin: Drumlins are teardrop-shaped, elongated hills of glacial sediment formed by the movement of an ice sheet.
+Drumlins are oriented north-south in the direction of ice flow.
+The teardrop-shaped features you see dotting the landscape near Helenville in the USGS topographic map below are glacial drumlins.
+Drumlins often occur in clusters, also known as swarms.

 Glacial Landscapes of Southern Wisconsin - Drumlin Field near Helenville, Wisconsin (Image credit USGS Maps)